Most Rev William Joseph Wright BTh, BA(Hons), DD Bishop of Maitland-Newcastle

-Bishop William (Bill) Wright was ordained eighth Bishop of the Diocese of Maitland-Newcastle by the Archbishop of Sydney, Cardinal George Pell, on June 15 2011 at Sacred Heart Cathedral, Hamilton.
-His appointment followed the retirement of Emeritus Bishop Michael Malone who served the diocese as Bishop for 16 years.
+Bishop William (Bill) Wright was ordained eighth Bishop of the Diocese of Maitland-Newcastle by the former Archbishop of Sydney, Cardinal George Pell, on June 15 2011 at Sacred Heart Cathedral, Hamilton.

 Bill Wright was ordained to the diaconate in October 1976 and to the priesthood on 20 August 1977 at St Mary's Cathedral.
 After ordination, he gained a BA(Hons), largely in History, at Sydney University.